nexiality/documentation/commands/sound/speak(text).md

 ### Description
 This command generates audio notification, just like other [sound commands](index).
 However this one is different in that it generates audio rendition of specified `text` via text-to-speech technology.
-By specifying `text`, this command converts the audio equivalent, which can be purposed as effective audio notification.
+By specifying `text`, this command converts the audio equivalent, which can be purposed as an effective form of audio notification.

 ### Setup
 Current implementation limits `text` to 500 characters since this has direct impact of the underlying AWS usage